tarql/tarql/README.md

 ## Details

-Column headings are `?a`, `?b`, `?c` and so on.
-If the CSV file already contains column headings, then they will show up in the data as a binding, and probably should be skipped by appending `OFFSET 1` to the query.

 The input CSV file can be specified using `FROM` or on the command line.

 Tarql auto-detects the input CSV file's encoding.
 This is a guess and may fail sometimes.

+By default, variable `?a` will contain values from the first column, `?b` from the second, and so on.

+If the CSV file already has column headings in the first row, Tarql can be instructed to use the column headings as variable names by appending `OFFSET 1` to the SPARQL query.
+In standard SPARQL, this has the effect of skipping the first row.
+Tarql will take it as a sign to use the first row as variable names.
+In the variable names, spaces will be replaced with underscores.
+If any column doesn't contain a valid variable name, then the default name (`?a`, `?b`, etc.) will be used for the column.

+All-empty rows are skipped automatically.

 ## Building

 Tarql uses Maven.
 To create executable scripts for Windows and Unix in `/target/appassembler/bin/tarql`:

-    mvn package appassembler:assembly
+    mvn package appassembler:assemble

 ## Design patterns

-### Delete header row
+### Use column headings in first row as variable names

-    SELECT ...
+    SELECT ?First_name ?Last_name ?Phone_number
     WHERE { ... }
     OFFSET 1

+The `OFFSET 1` indicates that the first row is to be used to provide variable names.

 ### Skip bad rows